List of Only Fools and Horses characters: Freddie Robdal

 Frederick "Freddie" Robdal, also known by his nickname Freddie the Frog, was an unseen character in the original series.
-He is first mentioned in The Frog's Legacy and later revealed to be Rodney's biological father.
-Robdal was a career thief who had been a frogman in the Royal Navy (hence the nickname) and had an extramarital affair with Joan Trotter.
+He is first mentioned in "The Frog's Legacy" and later revealed to be Rodney's biological father.
+Robdal was a career thief who had been a frogman in the Royal Navy, hence the nickname, and had an extramarital affair with Joan Trotter.
 Robdal died shortly afterwards, when he accidentally sat on his own detonator during a bank robbery.
-The Trotters' search for his hidden gold legacy was the focal point of the episode The Frog's Legacy.
-When an old photograph of Robdal surfaced in the episode Sleepless in Peckham, his striking resemblance to Rodney finally settled the issue of the latter's paternity after years of speculation.
+The Trotters' search for his hidden gold legacy was the focal point of the episode "The Frog's Legacy".
+When an old photograph of Robdal surfaces in the episode "Sleepless in Peckham", his striking resemblance to Rodney finally settled the issue of the latter's paternity after years of speculation.

+He has an unnamed wife who he is separated from by the time he has an affair with Joan (as mentioned by Reenie Turpin).

 Robdal is one of the main characters in the Only Fools and Horses prequel Rock & Chips, where he is accompanied by explosive expert Gerald "Jelly" Kelly and has a habit of calling people "cocker", among them Del Boy and Boycie.
-The first episode of Rock & Chips fully reveals the details surrounding Robdal's affair with Joan which resulted in Rodney's birth and establishes the beginning of his uncle-nephew-like relationship with Del, who he accompanies (along with Reg, Grandad, and Del's gang) on their first Jolly Boys' Outing to Margate, although the trip is merely a ruse so that Robdal and Kelly can rob a nearby jewellery store.
-It is revealed in the second episode, Five Gold Rings, that Robdal did in fact love Joan deeply and wanted to see his son grow up, but it was difficult because of Joan's marriage to Reg and his situations with Del Boy and the police.
-In The Frog and the Pussycat, Robdal and Kelly are again arrested on suspicion of murdering the sole eyewitness to the Margate robbery, although Robdal discovers it was a fraud by the police.
-However, Robdal is incarcerated when it is revealed one of the stolen jewels was pawned by Joan, who is "working" as Robdal's charlady (in order to fund Del's film).
+The first episode of Rock & Chips fully reveals the details surrounding Robdal's affair with Joan which resulted in Rodney's birth.
+He and Jelly, along with Reg, Ted, and Del's gang embark on their first Jolly Boys' Outing to Margate in June 1960, although the trip is merely a ruse so that Robdal and Kelly can rob a nearby jewellery store.
+It is revealed in the second episode, "Five Gold Rings", that Robdal did in fact love Joan deeply and wanted to see his son grow up, but it was difficult because of Joan's marriage to Reg and his situations with Del Boy and the police.
+In "The Frog and the Pussycat", Robdal and Kelly are again arrested on suspicion of murdering the sole eyewitness to the Margate robbery, although Robdal discovers it was a fraud by the police.
+However, Robdal is incarcerated when it is revealed one of the stolen jewels was pawned by Joan in order to fund Del's film, and at this time she is also "working" as Robdal's charlady (though they use most of their time to have sex).
 While in prison, Robdal implores Joan to leave London with him to his seaside home with Rodney.
 Joan accepts but only once she is certain of Del's financial state.
 However, Del's planned film does not work out well, and Joan is forced to stay in Peckham.
 It is implied that Robdal remains in Peckham as well.